almorcrette/oyster-cards/README.md

 Makers Academy week 2 pairing challenge.

-Repo that Joe Newman and Alexis Morcrette are working on on Tuesday 29 March.
+Repo that Joe Newman and Alexis Morcrette are working on on Wednesday 30 March and that Alexis and Coral worked on on Thursday 31 March

 ## Getting started